parkrun – Tourist LonDone – London’s Best – & Hardest

 Prettiest parkrun

 “Beauty is in the eye of the beholder.”
-Alexandra Park with the nearby Palace hosts the Ally Pally parkrun (postcode N22).
-It has some stunning views yet only 200 or so people regularly turn up to sample the scenic delights. parkrun.org.uk/allypally
+Alexandra Park, with the nearby Palace, hosts the Ally Pally parkrun (postcode N22).
+It has some stunning views, yet only 200 people regularly visit to sample the scenic delights. parkrun.org.uk/allypally

 Best Chance of Winning

 “You’ve got to be in it to win it”.
-I confess to once scouring a few nearby parkruns to find the least competitive.
-I needed some encouragement by winning something (anything) after a long losing streak of board games the previous weekend against my young niece.
-The problem for me with this strategy is that whenever I have tried to win a parkrun, ‘Fast Bloke’ also turns up with the same goal.
+I once scoured a few nearby parkruns to find the least competitive.
+I needed encouragement by winning something (anything) after a long losing streak of board games the previous weekend against my young niece.
+The problem with this strategy is that whenever I try to win a park run, ‘Fast Bloke’ also has the same goal.
 Fast bloke always wins.
-If in doubt always refer to the ‘true’ results ie the age graded results to beat him.
-Young fast bloke (Fast Bloke’s younger brother) will likely always beat you as well, albeit in an unfair manner as he has the benefit of youth.
-However the age-graded results mean you can entirely skip competing with Young Fast Bloke and, probably, Fast Bloke.
+If in doubt, always refer to the ‘true’ results, ie the age-graded results to beat him.
+Young fast bloke (Fast Bloke’s younger brother) will likely always beat you as well, albeit in an unfair manner, as he has the benefit of youth.
+However, the age-graded results mean you can skip competing with Young Fast Bloke and, probably, Fast Bloke.
 You have a GREAT chance of winning.
-So if you combine this age-graded fact with an event with a low turnout then there is a superb chance that you could be competing just against yourself and Newbie parkrunner for that age graded victory.
+So if you combine this age-graded fact with an event with a low turnout, then there is a superb chance that you could be competing just against yourself and Newbie parkrunner for that age-graded victory.
 Result.
-Pymmes parkrun (postcode N18) usually gets about 60 runners and almost never over a hundred. parkrun.org.uk/pymmes. you know what you have to do 😉
+Pymmes parkrun (postcode N18) usually gets about 60 runners and rarely over a hundred. parkrun.org.uk/pymmes.
+You know what you have to do 😉

 The surfaces on the Lloyd course are atrocious when there is even the slightest bit of precipitation, making it quite a slow course.
 Which makes the downhill sections treacherous.
 While Hilly fields at least has a paved section where some time can be made up, though it has more elevation gain with many shorter ascents compared to the less frequent and larger climbs of the Lloyd course.